hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 MUST ensure that the symmetric key has sufficient entropy to prevent attackers to precompute tables of symmetric keys with their corresponding hash values.
 This can be prevented if the symmetric key is a randomly selected key of at least 128 bit length.
-Using thumbprints with passwords (i.e. low-entropy secrets) is dangerous and MUST be avoided.
+Thumbprints MUST NOT be used with passwords or other low-entropy secrets.
 If a developer is unable to determine whether all symmetric keys used in an application have sufficient entropy, then thumbprints of symmetric keys MUST NOT be used.
 In general, using thumbprints of symmetric keys should